How to Select a Care Agency

 What Level of Home Care is Required?

-In-home care agencies differ in the level of care they provide.
-Non-medical (usually referred to as “in-home care” or simply “home care”) agencies provide companionship, supervision, and assistance with activities of daily living as well as offer help with meal preparation, housekeeping, and transportation.
-Skilled home health care agencies provide nursing services for patients in need of significant medical attention.
-Other home health providers include specialists in hospice care, pharmaceutical and infusion therapy, and home medical equipment.
+Home health care agencies provide skilled nursing care for patients in need of significant medical attention.
+Other home health providers include specialists in hospice care, physical therapy, pharmaceutical and infusion therapy, and home medical equipment.

 Non-Medical Home Care Agencies

-These agencies are also referred to as personal care, custodial care, homemaker, companion, and private duty agencies.
-A non-medical, in-home care agency provides caregiving to support the activities of daily living (ADLs):
+These agencies are also referred to as personal care, custodial care, senior care, homemaker, companion, and private duty agencies.
+A professional in-home caregiver helps the care recipient with the activities of daily living (ADLs):

-In addition these agencies assist with the instrumental activities of daily living (IADLs) which refer to tasks that enable an individual to live independently in their home:
+In addition these caregivers assist with the instrumental activities of daily living (IADLs) which refer to tasks that enable an individual to keep living independently in their home:

 - Managing personal finances